publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt7/sptA/m__us_usc_t29_s1181.md

         (4) __Establishment of period__

-            Periods of creditable coverage with respect to an individual shall be established through presentation of certifications described in subsection (e) of this section or in such other manner as may be specified in regulations.
+            Periods of creditable coverage with respect to an individual shall be established through presentation of certifications described in subsection (e) or in such other manner as may be specified in regulations.

     (d) __Exceptions__